unpoly/unpoly2-slides/slides.md

 The link will only be followed if the link is on the root layer (where there is no overlay to accept).

 **I'm not a huge fan of this** because it couples the overlay interaction to its parent layer.\
-But some of you asked for it, and I guess sometimes the overlay cannot be separated from its parent.
+But some of you asked for it, and I guess sometimes the overlay cannot be decoupled from its parent.

 ---

 ## Accepting from the server

-Server may also accept an overlay explicitly:
+The server can also accept an overlay explicitly:

 ```ruby
 class UsersController < ApplicationController